Hanzik/verifiler/README.md

 ## List of optional verification libraries

 You can install the following libraries (via NuGet) if you want to detect files which may have been corrupted during transfer (or any other reason).
-Such files then usually cannot be opened.

   * **VerifilerACCDB** ([GitHub](https://github.com/Hanzik/verifiler-accdb) | [NuGet](https://www.nuget.org/packages/VerifilerACCDB/)) - .accdb
   * **VerifilerImage** ([GitHub](https://github.com/Hanzik/verifiler-image) | [NuGet](https://www.nuget.org/packages/VerifilerImage/)) - .jpg, .png